elmerdotdev/ciccc-node-js-websockets-lab/README.md

 ### Part II (With rooms)

 9. Continuing on the same set-up from **Part I**, create 3 rooms which the user can choose from on the frontend.
+You can use buttons or a dropdown select.
 10. Create events for `join room` and `leave room` in your backend.
 11. Update your `chat.socket.ts` so that your backend only emits the data object to clients of rooms.
 12. Update the rest of your backend to support rooms.
 Such as adding a new function in your controller called `getMessagesByRoom` and the corresponding route.